RobinAlgayres/Ossian/README.md

-# This is a fork on Ossian from CSTR-Edinburgh
+# LSTM on Ossian from CSTR-Edinburgh

 Some modification were brought to the initial project:
 1) Getting two character at a time during parsing :